 - If the buyer pays with a credit card, you can help ensure that it’s valid by contacting the credit card issuer to verify that the name on the card matches both the shipping information and the contact information.
 If in doubt, ask the credit card company to validate that payment was made before you ship the buyer’s item

-- If a credit card payment is being reversed or can't be received, contact the credit card company, the issuing bank, and PayPal - opens in new window or tab (if the buyer paid with PayPal) to review your options
+- If a credit card payment is being reversed or can’t be received, contact the credit card company, the issuing bank, or PayPal - opens in new window or tab (if the buyer paid with PayPal) to review your options.
+If you’re a managed payments seller, learn more about handling payment disputes and chargebacks

-- If you're selling high-priced items, you should consider using an escrow service
+- If you’re selling high-priced items, consider using an escrow service

 Ensure you’re paid swiftly by requiring immediate payment when buyers use the Buy It Now option.